-The Organization's accounts receivable consists of service receivables and store sales receivables.
+The Organization's accounts receivable consists of service receivables, store sales, and bequests receivable.
 The Organization accounts for potential losses in receivables utilizing the allowance method.
-No receivables or allowances were necessary or recorded at October 31, 2020.
+No receivable allowances were necessary or recorded at October 31, 2021.

 Inventory

 The Organization records inventory at the lower of cost or market on a first-in-first-out basis.
 Inventory consists of medicines for use within the Organization and items held for resale through a gift shop.